THE CONVENT OF

 ST THOMAS AQUINAS

-On the 25th of June, this year, the Convent of St. Thomas Aquinas will celebrate its Silver Anniversary.
-For twenty-five years this school has been in existence here, and it has verily become part of the town.
+On the 25th of June, 1949, the Convent of St. Thomas Aquinas celebrated its Silver Anniversary.
+For 25 years the school has been in existence, and it has verily become part of the town.
 The present building was opened on Sunday, June 15th; 1924, by His Excellency the Governor-General, the Earl of Athlone.
 T

 In all eisteddfods and similar competitions the pupils have taken many prizes.
 Some remarkably good vocalists and instrumentalists have been produced by this school.
 Classes from primary school to matric and national commercial matric are given at the Convent.
 So far all examination results have been very favourable indeed.
 Elocution and dancing classes have been introduced.
 The result of these were seen at last year’s eisteddfod and the recent concert.

 For those who favour a life of art, instruction in painting, oil and watercolours, is available.
 At the eisteddfod last year, St. Thomas’ Convent secured seven of the cups and numerous diplomas.
 The Milne Cup for the most outstanding elocutionist, and the cup for the best instrumentalist have found their way to No. 48, Allenby Street.
 During the war years this school did very valuable work.
 It not only won first prize in the Transvaal inter-high school knitting competition, but dispatched numerous parcels to those who needed them at the front, through the medium of the Red Cross.
 Large contributions were sent to the U.N.A.C. and war funds, and woolen clothes to children in Europe.
 It can well be said that the Witbank Convent has a distinguished “war record.”